-After several months of strife, the two parties are now in agreement, reports Sveriges Radio Ekot.
-However, from a union perspective, one is not satisfied:
+After several months of strife, the two parties are now in agreement.
+However, from a trade union perspective, one is not satisfied:

-No, I do not think any of our members are, regardless of whether one voted yes or no, says the union's vice chairman Erik Helgeson to TT.
+No, I do not think any of our members are, regardless of whether you voted yes or no, says the union's vice chairman Erik Helgeson to TT.

 If you are not satisfied now, why was it still a yes after the vote?

-I think many, like the majority of the board, have felt that we have gotten stuck in a frontal confrontation that is locked in by prestige to a great extent.
-Trying to get out of that situation to get a better negotiation result, I think many believe will take too long.
+I think many, just like the majority of the union board, have experienced that we have become stuck in a frontal confrontation that is locked in by prestige to a great extent.
+Trying to get out of that situation to get a better negotiating result, I think many will judge that it will take too long.

 A mirror lockout

-However, the employer side chose to initiate a so-called mirror lockout, and the conflict has since been expanded to include more ports where both parties have extended their notices.
-The employer side has also sued the union in the Labor Court and has called the counterpart "left-wing union".
+The employer side chose, however, to respond with a so-called mirror lockout.
+They have also sued the trade union in the Labor Court and called the counterpart "left-wing union".

 Even if an agreement is now signed, Erik Helgeson sees it as possible that the union's demands will return.